 Whenever people land on your website, whether it’s on a blog page or on the home page, they should be able to quickly understand the structure of the site.

+Although it is important that your site is tailored to the uniqueities of your business, it’s still important to maintain industry-standard practices on the site.
 From main and secondary navigation to the logo serving as the “return home” button, users should be able to understand all of this fairly quickly.

 This is also why bounce rate isn’t always the “end all, be all” of your website.

 Many users visit a site with a specific goal in mind.
 If your site is able to provide that to them in one or two clicks, that’s a great sign of usability, but it can negatively affect your bounce rate.

 Instead, focus more on other metrics that better indicate how people are enjoying your website.